sdwillbrand/go-option/README.md

 ### 4.2 Pull Requests

-If you want to contribute code to go-opt, follow these steps:
+If you want to contribute code to go-option, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.